CM1S021 - From Theory to Impact: Essential Research in Criminology 01 Sep 2024 - 31 Aug 2030 | Version 1

 Module Leader: Sophie Chambers

-Module Team: Daniel Welch, Helen Martin, Donna Lloyd, Jennifer Maher
+Module Team: Daniel Welch, Helen Martin, Donna Lloyd, Jennifer Maher, Janine Vickery, Hayleyanne Love, Azra Sadiq

 First Intended Intake: SEP 2024 Final Year of Intake: 2029